eloisacelaje/eloisacelaje/README.md

 # Hi there 👋
 ## I'm Loisa, and I'm a . . .
-- ✨ Web Developer
+- ✨ Front-end Web Developer
-- 📚 Researcher
+- 📚 Researcher and Proofreader
-- 🎨 Digital artist and graphic designer, usually work on logos.
+- 🎨 Digital artist and graphic designer.
 - 👩🏻‍💻 Member of Icreatechs Community.
 ## I'm currently . . .
 - 🌱 learning PHP Laravel and Vue